2matttu/2matttu.github.io/aboutme.markdown

 I live in Westchester County, New York.

 My Chinese name is《涂旭辰》which is a combination of my family name《涂》and a surname meaning《旭》rising sun +《辰》year of the dragon.
+I completed the (virtual) <a href="https://light.yale.edu/" target="_blank">Light Fellowship</a> in Chinese during the Summer of 2020.
 I want to continue learning Chinese - my mother tongue, in addition to some Korean and Japanese before I graduate Yale.

 ## Academics

 ### CS Coursework

+- Operating Systems (CPSC 422) (in progress)

+- Computation Intelligence for Games (CPSC 474) (in progress)

 - Systems Programming and Computer Organization (CPSC 323)